sapogov1978/ETC/README.md

 ## Instruction

-1. Please, make sure that you have Docker installed, or follow [official docker doc](https://docs.docker.com/engine/install/#server) to install it
+Project tested on Ubuntu 20.04

-2. Run terminal and navigate to folder where you clone a repository
+1. Run terminal and navigate to folder where you clone a repository
-3. Execute `docker build -t crawler`
+2. Please, make sure that you have GNU Make, Docker and Docker-Compose installed, or follow [official docker doc](https://docs.docker.com/engine/install/#server) to install it.
+If you are running it on virtual machine you can use NewVM.sh script to automate installation of all components.
-4. Execute `docker run -it crawler`
+3. Execute `make`
-5. Start you browser and navigate to [http://test.crawler.test](http://test.crawler.test)
+5. Start you browser and navigate to [localhost](http://localhost)

-# STORY
+# STORY and NOTES

 ~~Once upon a time...~~ no, no that. ~~A long time ago in a galaxy far far away...~~ not that even more. :)